hkarhu/remotug/README.md

 A game of 'tug-of-war' that can be played over great distances.

-This version based on the previous remote-tug-of-war by <???>.
+Idea based on the previous version of [remote-tug-of-war game](https://code.google.com/p/tugofwar/) made for SciFest 2008.

-Developed for Tiedeseura.
+Developed for Tiedeseura in co-operation with UEF.
 Premiere at Joen Yö 2014.

 ---